 Note: Referrals for investigations of breast symptoms where cancer is not initially suspected are not urgent referrals for suspected cancer, therefore, they fall outside the scope of this right.

-A detailed list of rights and pledges regarding waiting times can be found on pages 27- 30 of the Handbook to the NHS Constitution (PDF, 797kb).
+A detailed list of rights and pledges regarding waiting times can be found in the Handbook to the NHS Constitution.

 Comparing waiting times